wagnerjfr/springboot-crypto-kafka-docker/README.md

 ```

 ### 6. Clean up
-Go to the root folder where is'docker-compose.yml'.
+Go to the root folder where is *docker-compose.yml*.

 To stop all containers execute:
 ```